Guide to Driving in France

 4.5.
 Registration Process

-Since Nov 2017 registration can now only be carried out on-line, although the process is not self-evident, even for French nationals, and the system has been plagued by a major technical problems.
+The registration process can now only be carried out on-line, although the process is not self-evident, even for French nationals, and the system has been plagued by a major technical problems.

-As a result of our own experiences and the problems readers are facing we have held discussions with a leading professional registration company to provide a registration service to our readers.
+As a result of our own experiences and the problems readers are facing registering a second-hand vehicle we have held discussions with a leading professional registration company to provide a registration service to our readers.

 The service has English speaking support and uses the official calculator for the taxes, something that we found did not always occur in the tests we did with some other registration companies.
 The company has also agreed a set of service standards for response and processing.

 The Guides to France are published for general information only.